SolisAlexis24/Compiler_Team04/README.md

 * Solis Hernández Ian Alexis

 ### Instructions to execute de code
+You need to have Python installed on your computer to be able to run the code.

+If you don't have the library **_prettytable_** you need to install the library with the following command:

+**_pip install -U prettytable_**

 #### For Windows
 Excute de code using the command **_python Lexer.py code.xd_**
 #### For Linux